Modraxiss/PDM-Leaderboard/README.md

 Check out the leaderboard here: [PDM Leaderboard](https://modraxiss.github.io/PDM-Leaderboard/)

 ## Contribution
 Feel free to contribute by submitting issues or pull requests.
-For inquiries, contact **Modraxis (aka Basit) on Discord: m.basit**.
+For inquiries, contact **Modraxis (aka Basit) on Discord: muhammad.basit**.

 ## License
 This project is open-source and available under the MIT License.